 Note: If you have pets, make sure that you are not using essential oils that are considered dangerous for them.
-For more information check this article.
+For more information, check this article.

 1. A bowl of hot water

-Take a bowl of boiled water and add two drops of your favorite essential oil.
+Take a bowl of boiled water and add 10 drops of your favorite essential oil.
 You could also scatter fresh or dried flower petals or potpourri.
 In no time, the compounds will spread, allowing the oil to work its magic.

-2. Homemade room spray
+2. Homemade room spray (with essential oils)

 This method is similar to the air fresheners we spray to rid foul odors or to add a refreshing smell to a room.

-3. Reed defuser
+3. Reed diffuser

 4. A drawer sachet